rvounik/frontend2/README.md

 # Development

 The whole application functions as a Single-Page Application.
-Unknown at this point is whether the non-initial routes (or pages) are loaded from the beginning.
-In best case this is pre-fetched or lazy loaded when required.
-As such there is only one index.html file, the rest is rendered using the JSX syntax to allow writing HTML in Javascript.
+Only the logic for the current route is loaded initially.
+There is only one index.html file, the rest is rendered using the JSX syntax to allow writing HTML in Javascript.

 __Javascript__